SlateAppProject/Slate/README.md

 - Individual's language preference differ and this makes communication difficutl.
 Rather than using a seperate application to translate correspondance, our app will translate it in real-time within the chatroom.
 This allows for a seemless communication experience.

 Why should we care about your product?
-- This product will help alleviate the ineffectiveness of communication between different languages.
+- This product will support communication between different languages.

 ### Scope (In/Out)
 - IN